 - Key principles of structured and composable content design.

-- Technical and implementation considerations for structured content in product environments.
+- Technical and implementation considerations for structured content delivery.

 - Collaboration strategies for working with engineering, design, and product stakeholders.